Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 prior and current versions of Clear Containers.

 ### Version 3.0

-- Moved to using cc-agent as an agent inside the VM
+- Moved from hyperstart to `cc-agent` as an agent inside the VM.
-- Moved to PC machine type
+- Moved from `qemu-lite` to `pc` QEMU machine type.
-- Rewrite of runtime in go, leveraging virtcontainers
+- Rewrite of runtime in go, leveraging virtcontainers.

 ### Version 2.1

-- Moved to using `hyperstart` as an agent inside the VM
+- Introduction of `hyperstart` as an agent inside the VM.
-- Creation of `cc-shim` and ``cc-proxy`.
+- Creation of `cc-shim` and `cc-proxy`.
 Major features this enables:
   - Collection of workload exit codes (`cc-shim`)
   - Full support for terminal/signal control (`cc-proxy`)